kitchensjn/tskit_arg_visualizer/README.md

-        "rank" (default) - equal vertical spacing between nodes "time" - vertical spacing is proportional to the time "log_time" - proportional to the log of time
+        "rank" (default) - equal vertical spacing between nodes "time" - vertical spacing is proportional to the time "log_time" - proportional to the log of time tree_highlighting : bool
+    Include the interactive chromosome at the bottom of the figure to to let users highlight trees in the ARG (default=True) title : str
+    Title to be put at the top of the figure. (default=None, ignored)
 """
 ```